colin-1833/rocket-stake/readme.md

 # About

-A solidity smart contract and react frontend that provides access to non-custodial decentralized staking on Ethereum.
+A solidity smart contract and react frontend that provide access to non-custodial decentralized staking on Ethereum.
+RocketStake uses [Rocket Pool's network of smart contracts](https://github.com/rocket-pool/rocketpool) to generate ETH rewards.

 # Try it on Prater: